-The final grade will come 40% from a written partial exam and 60% from a written general exam.
-Exams include questions that test the students' understanding of the basic concepts presented in the course, and questions that require the design and analysis of an algorithm for a new problem.
+The final grade will come 40% from a written partial exam, 55% from a written general exam, and 5% from the evaluation of individual assignments.
+Exams and assignments include questions that test the students' understanding of the basic concepts presented in the course, and questions that require the design and analysis of an algorithm for a new problem.

 The recommended textbook is: